Powerlearnproject/se-assignment-day-2-git-and-github-Som14/README.md

 o	Resolve merge conflicts early to avoid them piling up.
-3. Write Descriptive Commit Messages: o	Use clear and concise commit messages that explain the changes made, not just "fix bug" or "update file." o	Follow a consistent format, such as: css
+3. Write Descriptive Commit Messages: o	Use clear and concise commit messages that explain the changes made, not just "fix bug" or "update file." o	Follow a consistent format
-Copy code
-[Component] Brief description of the change
-- Additional details or context, if necessary
 4. Use Pull Requests for All Changes: o	Even small changes should go through the pull request process.
 This encourages collaboration, facilitates code review, and allows the team to catch potential issues early. o	When submitting a pull request, provide a detailed description of what the change accomplishes, why it’s needed, and how it was tested.